 These days there is also a little more to consider.
 With the increasing prevalence of methamphetamine production or ‘P’ labs, landlords are facing a new era of investment risk.
 So how does one reduce that risk?

 Get decent rental specific insurance.
 As some put caps on the repair cost of affected houses which doesn’t always cover it.
 Make sure you understand what is required of you for them to pay out.
 Some have introduced compulsory meth testing between tenants; some require 3 monthly detailed recorded inspections, and some are even recommending meth minder.
 Meth Minder, you say?
 Yes, a new type of alarm for Meth, not burglars.
 Meth Minder is a silent alarm system designed to detect the manufacture of methamphetamine (‘P’) in your property.

 You also need to consider a property manager too, as there is a lot to comply with and this too can help reduce your risk.
-Ray White Richmond has a full service property management team that would be happy to guide you through the process.
+We are able to offer options for your property management requirements.

 So if you feel like an investment property is a good move for you, then bring me your brief.
 As soon as something that fits those criteria is on the market I’ll let you know and we can get you on your way to being a property investor!

 About the Author: The above article on Your First Investment Property was written and provided by Brent Palmer, a local leader in the field of Richmond and Nelson Real Estate sales, marketing, advanced technology for home selling, and social media.

 You can contact Brent Palmer here, or at 027 544 9921.
 He has helped many people buy and sell homes in the Nelson, Stoke and Richmond areas for years, and would love the opportunity to help you as well.